keithdoggett/keithdoggett.github.io/_projects/spatial-stats.markdown

 ### Footnotes

-[^1]: In actuality, these weren't enormous roadblocks that nearly made me scrap the project, but they were the issues I spent around 80% of my time dealing with, so I figure they're worth documenting.
+[^1]: In reality, these weren't enormous roadblocks that nearly made me scrap the project, but they were the issues I spent around 80% of my time dealing with, so I figure they're worth documenting.

 [^2]: In my checkerboard setup, this is the probability that if an observation's neighbors are sampled without replacement, they are all the opposite value of itself.